Written by Dion Jay Tality

 What Is Contact Center Infrastructure?

 Contact center infrastructure comprises hardware, software, and telecommunication networks for customer contact.
-In addition to the front-office workforce, these three components make up your contact center.
+In addition to the front-office workforce, these three components comprise your contact center.
 The goal is to establish a robust facility with advanced technology to improve customer interaction.

 Contact Center Infrastructure Requirements